6 Wacky Taxes Across the U.S.

 - Flush Tax – This $5-per-month tax addition to Maryland residents’ water bills was implemented in 2004 to help protect the Chesapeake Bay waters.
 Residents are literally sending their money down the toilet since wastewater contributes very little to the pollution of the bay.
 All and all, it’s a small price to pay for protecting the environment.

 - Bagel Tax – New York City isn’t trying to weed out its population of bagel shops with this tax.
 The city has a special tax on prepared foods, so when you have the bakery slice and shmear it for you, it’s considered prepared and taxed as such.

-- Holiday Taxes – Some taxes have an impact on you year-round, while others may only affect your wallet during particular times of the year, such as Halloween and Independence Day.
-A six-percent sales tax is levied on fireworks such as sparklers and novelties in West Virginia.
-And around Halloween you’ll want to avoid Iowa, Pennsylvania and New Jersey if you’re planning on making a jack-o-lantern.
+- Pumpkin Taxes – Some taxes can affect you year-round, while others may only affect your wallet during particular times of the year, such as Halloween.
+Pennsylvania and New Jersey impose sales tax on pumpkins if you’re planning on using them to make a jack-o-lantern.
 The tax only applies if the gourds will be used for decorative purposes, not eaten.
-Breathe a sigh of relief – your Thanksgiving pumpkin pie is safe!
+Breathe a sigh of relief — your Thanksgiving pumpkin pie is safe!

 - The Century Tax – This one isn’t a tax levied; it’s a tax break (though you may have to wait awhile to get it)!
 If you live in New Mexico, are over 100 years old and not a dependent, you are tax-exempt.
 I knew there were still some benefits to getting older!

 Updated: March 2015